-Motivated by the theoretical guarantees, we turn to show that MR improves robustness of deep neural networks.
-We examine our method when the training set includes noisy labels and in the presence of adversarial attacks at inference.
-We test MR with artificial random label noise with CIFAR-10 and CIFAR-100 and natural label noise with the large-scale Clothing1M dataset \cite{xiao2015learning}.
-For adversarial attacks, we add MR on top of a well known robust training technique and show improvement.
-Our code appears in \url{https://github.com/NogaBar/mr_robust_optim}.
+Motivated by the theoretical guarantees, we turn to show also empirically that MR improves robustness of DNNs.
+We examine MR for training with noisy labels and in the presence of adversarial attacks at inference time.
+We use artificial random label noise with CIFAR-10 and CIFAR-100 and natural label noise with the large-scale Clothing1M dataset \cite{xiao2015learning}.
+For adversarial attacks, we add MR on top of well known robust training techniques and show improvement.